Uncontested Divorce in Maryland

 • financial statements

-• a request for a waiver of the filing fee if you can't afford it.
+• a request for a filing fee waiver if you can't afford it.

 You must file the complaint, along with the other required forms and the filing fee, with the Maryland Circuit Court in the county where you or your spouse live.
-As long as you and your spouse consented and signed the settlement agreement in Maryland, the state doesn't have any other residency requirements for a mutual consent divorce other than living in the state when you file the complaint (Md.
-Code, Family Law, § 7-101 (2021)).
+If the grounds for divorce happened outside of Maryland, one of you must have been a Maryland resident for at least six months at the time of filing.
+(Md.
+Code, Family Law, § 7-101 (2023).)

-If your spouse was the one who initiated the divorce, you must file a completed form with your answer to the complaint within 30 days (or 60/90 days if you were served in another state or outside the country).
+If your spouse was the one who served you with a complaint for absolute divorce, you must respond by filing an answer within 30 days (or 60/90 days if you were served in another state or outside the country).
 For a mutual consent divorce, be sure to check all of the boxes declaring that you admit the statements in the complaint, and that you are asking the court to grant the relief requested in the complaint.

 The Mutual Consent Divorce Hearing

-Typically, the court will schedule a hearing on your mutual consent divorce after reviewing your paperwork (although you may file a form requesting a hearing).
+The court will typically schedule a hearing on your mutual consent divorce after reviewing your paperwork (you may also file a form requesting a hearing).
 At least one spouse must appear at the hearing; you should bring a copy of your marriage certificate and proof of your residency.